AJenbo/DiabloGrooboAnalysis/readme.md

 # Background

 _Diablo_ was released by Blizzard Entertainment in January, 1997.
-On January 16, 2009, Maciej ‘Groobo’ Maselewski (“Groobo”) completed an ‘any% segmented’ category Real-Time Attack (RTA) speedrunning attempt consisting of 27 segments with a completion time of 3 minutes and 12 seconds, listed as a ‘Sorcerer run’ to differentiate the character class used in the run.
+On January 16, 2009, Maciej 'Groobo' Maselewski ("Groobo") completed an 'any% segmented' category Real-Time Attack (RTA) speedrunning attempt consisting of 27 segments with a completion time of 3 minutes and 12 seconds, listed as a 'Sorcerer run' to differentiate the character class used in the run.
 The run was submitted by the author to [Speed Demos Archive](https://speeddemosarchive.com/Diablo.html) (SDA) and [Guinness World Records](https://www.guinnessworldrecords.com/world-records/110580-fastest-completion-of-an-rpg-videogame).
 SDA [reviewed the run](https://forum.speeddemosarchive.com/post/diablo__february_8th_2009.html) and published the submission after completing the verification process.
 SDA did not identify any concerns, with the discussion primarily focusing on video quality aspects.

-_Diablo_ speedrun attempts declined following Groobo’s run due to the difficulty replicating or beating the time Groobo reported.
+_Diablo_ speedrun attempts declined following Groobo's run due to the difficulty replicating or beating the time Groobo reported.
 The _Diablo_ speedrunning community did not initially question the validity of the run, although some speedrunners such as Funkmastermp eventually expressed doubt about the probability of certain aspects of the run after not encountering similar results despite many years of attempts.

 In January 2024, Funkmastermp approached dwangoAC (of the TASbot and TASVideos communities) to create a Tool-Assisted Speedrun (TAS) of _Diablo_.
 Initial investigations by dwangoAC on Twitch proved a TAS of _Diablo_ was viable by combining the PCem emulator with the libTAS rerecording framework. dwangoAC and Funkmastermp consulted the DevilutionX community to clarify the level generation code behaviors in different versions of _Diablo_.
-A cross-community team formed to discuss strategies and Groobo’s speedrun was used as a basis of the route for the TAS.
-The team observed inconsistencies that raised concerns about the viability of Groobo’s speedrun and led to a more detailed analysis.
+A cross-community team formed to discuss strategies and Groobo's speedrun was used as a basis of the route for the TAS.
+The team observed inconsistencies that raised concerns about the viability of Groobo's speedrun and led to a more detailed analysis.

 The team reached out to an SDA spokesperson to determine if any additional documentation existed about the speedrun.
 Records from that timeframe were limited and provided no additional historical notes from SDA staff member mikwuyama who performed the verification.
 The team additionally attempted to contact Groobo via multiple means but received no reply.
-Lacking additional information, the team shifted focus to assessing the viability of the speedrun based on [Groobo’s submitted run video](https://speeddemosarchive.com/demo.pl?Diablo_Sorcerer_312).
+Lacking additional information, the team shifted focus to assessing the viability of the speedrun based on [Groobo's submitted run video](https://speeddemosarchive.com/demo.pl?Diablo_Sorcerer_312).
 The team studied the video and cross-referenced the results by consulting the code in the [Devilution decompilation project](https://github.com/diasurgical/devilution).

 # Analysis